Lawsuits, real-life tragedy and lost magic: exploring the ill-fated reunion of one of Hollywood’s most dynamic pairings

 Joan Wilder: Don’t be ridiculous!
 Jack would never die without telling me.

 The same applies to The Jewel of the Nile.
 Romancing the Stone thrived on the unlikely union of Turner’s dowdy idealist and Douglas’ dashing, reluctant hero.
 In the sequel, the once-lovelorn Wilder is bored with romance after months of repetitive paradise, a suitably ironic development for a relationship forged on the rocky cliffs of 80s cynicism.
-This is beautifully foreshadowed in the movie’s fictional prologue.
-Romancing the Stone began with a peek into romance novelist Wilder’s imagination, where a selfless and chivalrous cowboy fulfilled not only the quixotic lust of her readers, but her own pent-up desires for fairy tale romance.
+This is beautifully foreshadowed during the movie’s fictional prologue.
+Romancing the Stone began with a peek into romance novelist Wilder’s imagination, a wistful realm where a selfless and chivalrous cowboy fulfilled not only the quixotic lust of her readers, but her own pent-up desires for fairy tale romance.
 In The Jewel of the Nile‘s prologue, Colton is that chivalrous saviour, a swashbuckling swordsman fighting off a pack of mangy pirates thirsting for Wilder’s teeming sensuality.
 The problem is, the lifeboat that promises freedom only has room for one of them.
 Douglas’ character offers that space to his damsel, but when she refuses, offering it to him in return, he doesn’t need much convincing.
 Wilder has learned a thing or two about love since we last saw her.

 The screenplay’s literal handling of its characters is not so rewarding.
 In fact, other than a horribly staged marriage presided over by Billy Ocean’s corporate pop fart ‘When the Going Gets Tough, the Tough Get Going’, there’s very little to chew on when it comes to our pair’s less-than-ideal, but ultimately endearing romance.
 It turns out that fated love isn’t for Wilder after all, temporarily reigniting our pair’s sense of conflict, but we soon fall very comfortably into generic territory, our reluctant hero bowing to picture-perfect heroism after discovering that the jewel in question isn’t exactly what he had anticipated, something Wilder chooses to keep from him for fear that selfishness may once again leave her stranded.
 Much like Riggs, Colton has lost some of what made him so indelible, and when the title of the movie’s heavily promoted theme song is shoehorned into the screenplay, not once, but twice, you know you’re in trouble creatively.